taostat/taostats-docs/docs/Bittensor/subnet/mining/miner.md

 ---
 A miner deploys (at least) one mining node into (at least) one subnet to perform the work being rewarded by the subnet incentive mechanism.
 The object of a miner is to score higher than their peers and not fall into the bottom percentile and risk reregistration.
 The longer a miner remains active, the more profitable they become.
 Miners may operate multiple nodes on multiple subnets.

+The taostats [mining dashboard](https://dash.taostats.io/mining)  helps you track how well your miners are doing.

 When mining, miners ensure that their servers are operating - accepting requests from validators and returning responses.
 Miners can modify their mining server and code to best meet the incentive mechanism for the subnet.

 Mining is highly competitive - the "best" miners in each subnet accumulate more emissions, and the miners with the lowest scores are de-registered from the network.